Beginner Openai-api-vs-anthropic-api 9 min read

 Both tool calling implementations are reliable in production.
 OpenAI’s is marginally more documented with more community examples.

-Pricing Comparison (April 2026 estimates)
+Pricing Comparison (April 2026)

 OpenAI Pricing (per million tokens)